-The undergraduate major in instructional technology prepares students with regards to developing the knowledge and skills to be able to improve the learning and performance of individuals by using technology across a broad spectrum of employment settings.
+The Bachelor of Arts in Instructional Technology prepares students with regards to developing the knowledge and skills to be able to improve the learning and performance of individuals by using technology across a broad spectrum of employment settings.

 This program is also consistent with the mission of the newly formed College of Education, Health and Human Services (CEHHS) with its commitment to excellence rooted in strong academics, innovative research and engaged learning.
 Students will have the opportunity to engage in real-world learning experiences through internships in professional settings.
 The curriculum outlined for the undergraduate degree in instructional technology provides students with a choice of a focus in either health informatics or education.